csd81/LP/0tutorial/chapters/xx05b.md

 maximize Profit: profit;
 ```

-After solving the problem, we can print out the auxiliary variables, as well as the utilization volumes for each recipe and the total consumption and production amounts for each material.
+After solving the problem, we can print out the auxiliary variables, the utilization volumes for each recipe, and the total consumption and production amounts for each material.
 The full model section is ready as follows.

 ```
 set Raws;